Halloween has crawled out of the grave for another year.

 Earth is the third planet from the Sun and the only astronomical object known to harbor life.
 Radiometric dating and other evidence say the planet was formed some 4.5 billion years ago.
 The world population is currently 7.53 billion people. give or take a few million.

 1) Earth was once believed to be the center of the universe.
 2) Earth is the only planet not named after a mythological God or Goddess.
 3) Earth is the most dense planet in our solar system.
 4) The gravity between the Earth and the Moon causes the tides.
 5) The rotation of the Earth is slowing down.
-6) Earth’s atmosphere is 78% nitrogen .
-7) The large amount of oxygen on Earth comes from our plant life’s consumption of carbon dioxide.
-8) Earth has a very powerful magnetic field.
-9) The Earth has an ozone layer which protects us from harmful solar radiation.
-10) 70% of the Earth’s surface is covered by water.
-11) The first life on Earth started in the oceans.
-12) Earth’s water was initially trapped within the planet.
-13) Earth has relatively few visible impact craters.
-14) The highest point on Earth is Mount Everest.
-15) The lowest point on the planet is called the Challenger Deep.
-16) Earth has one of the most circular orbits of all the eight planets.
-17) A year on Earth is 365 days.
+6) The large amount of oxygen on Earth comes from our plant life’s consumption of carbon dioxide.
+7) Earth has a very powerful magnetic field.
+8) The Earth has an ozone layer which protects us from harmful solar radiation.
+9) 70% of the Earth’s surface is covered by water.
+10) The first life on Earth started in the oceans.
+11) Earth has relatively few visible impact craters.
+12) The highest point on Earth is Mount Everest.
+13) The lowest point on the planet is called the Challenger Deep.
+14) Earth has one of the most circular orbits of all the eight planets.
+15) A year on Earth is 365 days.

 For 7.53 billion people, Earth is much the same in general, but very different specifically.
 An Amazon headhunter and a Wall Street stockbroker both have to hunt but their tools and techniques couldn’t be more different.